-If you’re heading to Mexico soon – on a trip with friends to an all-inclusive resort, with the kids or on a solo vacation, one of these 17 best beaches in Mexico will suit your travel needs, whether you’re looking for a spot to surf, snorkel or splash!
+If you’re heading to Mexico soon – on a trip with friends to an all-inclusive resort, with the kids or on a solo vacation at a luxury resort, one of these 17 best beaches in Mexico will suit your travel needs, whether you’re looking for a spot to surf, snorkel or splash!

 Beautiful Baja California Beaches